- Phone+47 58 75 20 96

 Follow this link for more information, for example about my past research projects, a full list of publications and my current CV.

-My past and current teaching has been mostly in Digital Humanities, media, communication and cultural studies, and particularly in digital media, videogames, electronic literature and digital fiction, transmedial narratology.
+My teaching has been mostly in media, communication and cultural studies, and particularly in digital media, videogames, electronic literature and digital fiction, digital humanities, and transmedial narratology.
+At graduate level, I have taught grant writing, project development, as well as research skills and methods.

-- Ensslin, Astrid & Alice Bell (2021) Digital Fiction and the Unnatural: Transmedial Narrative Theory, Method, and Analysis.
-Columbus, OH: Ohio State University Press.
+- (2021).
+Digital Fiction and the Unnatural: Transmedial Narrative Theory, Method, and Analysis.

-For a complete list of books and articles please visit: https://astridensslin.wordpress.com/publications/
+For a complete, up-to-date list of publications and other research activities please visit: https://astridensslin.wordpress.com/publications/

 - Great Supervisor Award, Faculty of Graduate Studies and Research, University of Alberta, 2020